-THE BENEFITS OF ACUPUNCTURE DURING IVF FOR MEN
+ACUPUNCTURE AND IVF FOR MEN

-THE BENEFITS OF ACUPUNCTURE DURING IVF FOR WOMEN
+ACUPUNCTURE AND IVF FOR WOMEN

 Gut health is an increasingly popular topic.
 So many of us in the western world are suffering from less than optimal digestive function and this is affecting many important functions within the body.
 Diet, lifestyle, stress, allergies, intolerances and many other factors all contribute to a complex digestive relationship.
 But did you know this relationship has a huge impact on your happiness?
 Yep, that’s right - your happiness can be directly affected by your digestive health.Read More

 Specialising in fertility and women’s health, I treat a lot of women who are eager to know what they can do to support their fertility journey.
 I recommend yoga to practically all of my patients - some already have their own practice and others are completely new to the world of eastern medicine.
 Yoga is a potent tool as it has the ability not only to get your body moving, articulating interesting shapes and postures but it can also help to manipulate your body’s Qi or prana by activating the meridians and increasing energy and blood flow throughout the body.Read More

 Late Summer is the grounding energy of the Earth element directly relating to the Stomach and Spleen meridians in traditional Chinese medicine (TCM).
 Living in Queensland, the late summer season continues for a little longer than other places.
 It is hot and humid from Late January until end of March and into early April.Read More